agnwinds/python/docs/sphinx/source/import.rst

     W_NOT_INWIND  = -1   // this cell is not in the wind
     W_ALL_INWIND  = 0    // this cell is in the wind

+Whilst it is possible to set in `inwind = 1` for a grid cell, that is that the cell is partially in the wind, Python will instead set these cells with `inwind = -2` and ignore these grid cells.

 Setting Wind Temperatures
 -------------------------